Relintai/pandemonium_engine_docs/03_usage/22_best_practices/07_pandemonium_interfaces.md

 ## Acquiring object references

-For all `Object`\s, the most basic way of referencing them is to get a reference to an existing object from another acquired instance.
+For all `Object`s, the most basic way of referencing them is to get a reference to an existing object from another acquired instance.

-gdscript GDScript

 ```
 var obj = node.object # Property access.